CodeSelfStudy/Programming-for-Kids/README.md

-# Programming-for-Kids
+# Programming for Kids

-Python scripts to load and edit with Idle3.
+Scripts for kids to run and edit.